-We have recently returned from our fifth visit to Corsica, the setting for my novel, The House at Zaronza.
+We have recently returned from our fifth visit to Corsica, the setting for two of my novels, The House at Zaronza (reissued in April 2018) and The Corsican Widow.
 L’Île de Beauté is a captivating place, with a savage beauty and a culture all its own.
 If you haven’t been, then I strongly advise a visit.
 So I hope you’ll indulge me if I slot in the odd post about it.
 This time we visited Olmeto, once the home of a woman who was the inspiration for Prosper Mérimée’s Colomba.
 His novel is all about vendetta, an integral feature of Corsican history and culture.

 Vendetta, honour and revenge

 Corsica has been under foreign rule for most of its history.
-It’s been part of France only since 1769.
+It’s been part of France only since 1768.
 The themes of honour, murder and revenge run like a bloody fault line through the island’s past.
-In the absence of a regular or consistent justice system, the Corsicans developed their own system of dispute resolution: the vendetta.
+In the absence of a regular or consistent justice system, the Corsicans developed their own way of regulating their disagreements: the vendetta.